dataserve/sql-schema-modulizer/README.md

 }
 ```

-#### default `<cascading fieldDefaults object>`
+#### default `<cascading customFields object>`
 You can use this to create custom field type "macros".
-When this is placed in the dependency tree, all modules "imported" and "extended" below it will use these values.
+When this is placed in the dependency tree, all tables & modules "imported" and "extended" below it will use these values.

 ```javascript
 {